Margaret Fairchild: Bennett and Gloucester Crescent

-Periodically, local nuns would bring her food to supplement what Fairchild had bought with her Social Security payments, though she had neither means of cooking in the van nor a toilet.
+Periodically, local nuns would bring Fairchild food to supplement what she had bought with her Social Security payments, though she had neither any means of cooking in the van nor a toilet.
 Bennett ran an electric cable from his house to the van so that Fairchild could run a heater and a television.
 He was only to discover her true identity from her brother after her death.

 The 'genteel vagrant' Margaret Fairchild died in her van on the driveway at 23 Gloucester Crescent in Camden in 1989 aged 78.
 After a funeral service in the Catholic church of Our Lady of Hal in Camden Town she was buried in an unmarked grave in St Pancras and Islington Cemetery.

 Fairchild's collection of self-penned political pamphlets, hand-written notes and shopping lists are in the Alan Bennett Archive at the Bodleian Library at the University of Oxford.

 The Lady in the Van

 Bennett wrote The Lady in the Van based on his experiences with the eccentric woman.
 Fairchild/Shepherd's story was first published in 1989 as an essay in the London Review of Books.
 In 1990 Bennett published it in book form.
-In 1999 he adapted it into a stage play at the Queen's Theatre in London which starred Maggie Smith who received a Best Actress nomination at the 2000 Olivier Awards and which was directed by Nicholas Hytner.
+In 1999 he adapted it into a stage play at the Queen's Theatre in London which starred Maggie Smith, who received a Best Actress nomination at the 2000 Olivier Awards and which was directed by Nicholas Hytner.
 The stage play includes two characters named Alan Bennett.
 On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Maggie Smith reprising her role and Alan Bennett playing himself.
-He adapted the story again for the 2015 film The Lady in the Van with Maggie Smith reprising her role again, and Nicholas Hytner directing again.
+He adapted the story again for the 2015 film The Lady in the Van, with Maggie Smith again reprising her role, and Nicholas Hytner again directing.